Regeneration as an Investment Thesis: Creating Value from the Ground Up

 The Financial Case for Regenerative Investing

-While the ag industry is going through a difficult time and many investors question whether you can generate returns, our experience, through company building, exits, and long-term asset ownership, says otherwise.
-The key is patience, expertise, and a systems lens.
+While the ag industry is going through a difficult time and many investors question whether they can generate returns, our experience, through company building, exits, and long-term asset ownership, says we believe we can.
+The key is perseverance, expertise, and a systems lens.

-Regenerative business models take time to develop, but when they do, they can create durable advantages.
+Growing food profitability is one of the hardest things to do on the planet.
+Regenerative business models require focus to develop, but when they do, they can create durable advantages.
 Lower input use reduces costs, strong brands can secure premium pricing, and healthier production systems support supply chains that can manage volatility.
 If you look at corn production, regenerative fields experience 78% higher profits compared to traditional approaches.
-These practices strengthen resilience, improve soil health, and reinforce brand value.
+These practices improve soil health, strengthen resilience, and reinforce brand value.
 Measurement and scaling challenges remain, but the economic signals point in a positive direction.

 We’ve now seen this play out from farm to fridge.
-Regenerative practices help enhance profitability, and we believe the exits of Maple Hill Creamery and Egg Innovations and success of Clear Frontier are examples of that value realization.
+Regenerative practices help enhance profitability, and we believe the exits and continued growth of Maple Hill Creamery and Egg Innovations and the success of Clear Frontier are examples of that value realization.